kurtpetrola/git-learning/docs/Advanced.md

 ## 🧠 Commit & History Management

+A deeper look at tools for rewriting history, fixing mistakes, and cleaning up commit logs.

 - **`git commit --amend`** — Modify the most recent commit (message or staged files).
 - **`git revert <commit>`** — Create a new commit that undoes the changes of a previous one.